sourcebits-robertbiggs/ChocolateChip-UI-Book/21-Learning chocolatechipjs.markdown

 ###"".capitalizeAll

-This method will capitalize the first letter of each word in a string.
+This method will capitalize every word in a string.

 ```
 var name = $.capitalize("get out now"); // returns 'Get Out Now'